spryker/spryker-docs/docs/aop/user/apps/payone.md

 For the *Payone Credit Card* payment method, we support the following modes:

 - *Preauthorization and Capture*: After a customer entered the credit card details during the checkout, the merchant preauthorizes or reserves the payable amount on the customer’s credit card.
 As soon as the items have shipped, this amount is captured.
-Capture kicks off the process of moving money from the customer’s credit card to the merchant’s account.
+Capture kicks off the process of moving money from the customer’s credit card to the seller’s account.
 The preauthorization and capture mode is good for physical goods.
-It ensures that in case if the ordered items are no more available, or customer cancels the order, the merchant does not have to return the money and pay anything for the additional transaction.
+It ensures that in case if the ordered items are no more available, or customer cancels the order, the seller does not have to return the money and pay anything for the additional transaction.
-- *Authorization*: The payable amount is charged the credit card immediately, without blocking the funds.
-The authorization mode is good for digital products, as they become available immediately with no wait time for shipping.
 - *3DS*: Messaging protocol that enables consumer authentication with their card issuer when making online purchases.
 - *PCI DSS Compliance via SAQ A*: A set of security standards designed to ensure that you accept, process, store or transmit credit card information in a secure environment.

-For the *Payone Paypal* payment method, we support just *Preauthorization and Capture*.
+For the *Payone Paypal* payment method, we support only *Preauthorization and Capture*.

 ## Payone integration and configuration